 1: Modern drama (Literature Paper 2) – ‘An Inspector Calls’

-In Year 10, we begin by studying ‘An Inspector Calls’, for GCSE English Literature, exploring the social, cultural and historical context of the play – including J. B. Priestley’s background and views, socialism, capitalism and the impact of the First and Second World Wars on society – and how it relates to the action and messages of the play itself.
-This modern drama links effectively with the text that students explored at the end of Year 9 – ‘Blood Brothers’.
+J. B. Priestley’s background and views, socialism, capitalism and the impact of the First and Second World Wars on society – and how it relates to the action and messages of the play itself.
+This modern drama links effectively with the text that students explored towards the end of Year 9 – ‘Blood Brothers’.

 2: English Language Paper 1: Explorations in creative reading and writing